PREVIOUS: Criticism (#1)

-Often using gentler language, constructive criticism aims to help the Receiver do better in the future, by kindly suggesting what to work on, & without being controlling (as in “do it my way or you’re stupid”).
-Therefore, it allows the Receiver to have a choice.
+When using gentler language, constructive criticism aims to help the Receiver function better in the future, by kindly suggesting what to work on, & without arrogance (as in “do it my way or you’re stupid”).
+Therefore, it allows the Receiver to consider.

 HOW something is said is just as important as what.
-Suggestions & alternatives are offered without the Sender being superior, manipulative, insistent – or superior as if only they have ‘the answer’.
-This usually makes it easier to accept, even if it still hurts a little.
+Suggestions & alternatives are offered without the Sender being manipulative, insistent, or superior – as if only they have ‘the answer’.
+This usually makes it easier to accept, even if it may still hurt a little.